We were here on September 20, 2016?

 Dottie loved contrasting colors; and when we passed this point, she exclaimed "back up and catch this one for Me" !!!

 This was on a fairly sharp curve, and I had so skinny along the guard rail and the arroyo bank, but Miss Dottie got her picture.
-From the green juniper and yellow chemise, to the red Navajo sandstone, to the white gypsum mounds, and on to the Vermilion banks, all crowned by then pure white clouds and blue skies, which are forever changing your view.
+From the green juniper and yellow chemise, to the red Navajo sandstone, to the white gypsum mounds, and on to the Vermilion banks, all crowned by then pure white clouds and blue skies.

 Grand Wash & Slick Rock Drive.